tacree-bwba/odot-docs/btrs-docs.md

 The response object minimally includes a list of objects that can contain only a routeId unless includeBoundaries is set to true.
 In this case, it will include either state, county or both LRMs depending on the stateLrm/countyLrm request settings.

-   5.8.2.1 Response Object
+*Response Object*

-- nlfId – The routeId for the county LRM
+- nlfId – The routeId for the county LRM.
-- nlfIdSt – The routeId for the state LRM
+- nlfIdSt – The routeId for the state LRM.
-- ctlBeginNbr – The county LRM begin boundary
+- ctlBeginNbr – The county LRM begin boundary.
-- ctlEndNbr – The county LRM end boundary
+- ctlEndNbr – The county LRM end boundary.
 - stlBeginNbr – The state LRM begin boundary.
-If the LRM type is for the county route, then the boundaries are matched to those of the county measures
+If the LRM type is for the county route, then the boundaries are matched to those of the county measures.
 - stlEndNbr – The state LRM end boundary.
-If the LRM type is for the county route, then the boundaries are matched to those of the county measures
+If the LRM type is for the county route, then the boundaries are matched to those of the county measures.

 #### Example Request: